BernhardWerner/cindy_tools/tools/packages/animation/README.md

 ## Animation Commands & Functions
-These are the functions and commands found in the libraries `animationBase` and `mainSetup` relevant to creating animations.
-The first is a stand-alone library that can be used to create custom animations and animation frameworks.
-The second one is used to setup the full management suite of this package and uses many of the functions found in `animationBase`.
-It has very few parts you will have to interact with, unless you want to remodel the package.

-There are more functions in both libraries than listed here, but those are for backend purposes and would only ever be interesting for hyper-specific use cases.
+These are the functions and commands found in `animationBase` relevant to creating animations.
+It is a stand-alone library that can be used to create custom animations and animation frameworks.
+There are more functions than listed here, but those are for backend purposes and would only ever be interesting for hyper-specific use cases.

 Unless explicitly mentioned, all distances and sizes are in Cindy units.